 Alongside Edson Alvarez, Ajax also signed Ryan Gravenberch and Lisandro Martinez.
 These players were seen as the future of the club.
 Three years later, it is safe to say that Ajax’s gambit on all three players has paid off big time.

 Ajax stormed to a record 36th Eredivisie title in 2021-22, and Alvarez played a big part in it.
 The Mexican played in a double pivot with Gravenberch, which formed the midfield bedrock for Erik Ten Hag.

-After a spectacular season, Ajax are again facing the 2019 summer situation.
+After a spectacular season, Ajax are again facing the 2019 summer situation with Chelsea in talks to sign the Mexican.
 So, will Alvarez find a new club, or will he extend his stay at Ajax?
 Before we answer this, here is an analysis of Edson Alvarez.

 Playing as a defensive midfielder in Ten Hag’s system requires a player to be physical, a hard runner and an accurate passer.
 Edson Alvarez ticks all the boxes.
 His heatmap from SofaScore shows that the youngster covers a lot of ground in a match.
-Alvarez is the shield for his centre-backs, Martinez, and Jurrien Timber.
+Alvarez was the shield for his centre-backs, Martinez and Jurrien Timber.